How To Overwinter Coleus And Other Plants Indoors

 3. Repot the plants into a clean container with good drainage.
 Use dampened, new potting soil – either a commercial mix or a recipe of two parts loam, one part compost, one part perlite, and one part coir (coconut fiber).

-It is best if you can bring the plants into a cooler room, preferably with north-facing windows, for a week or two.
-It will help acclimatize them to your home, as well as keep them quarantined from other plants so you can monitor for evidence of insects on the foliage.
+It is best to bring the plants into a cooler room, preferably with north-facing windows, for a week or two.
+This will help the plants acclimatize to your home and also keep them isolated from other plants so that you can monitor for any evidence of insects on the foliage.

 Typical pests include fungus gnats and aphids.
 Use yellow sticky tape traps to effectively capture them.
 As well, do not overwater—fungus gnats, in particular, love wet soil.